macjustice/gitlab-presentation/presentation.md

 - Freemium: Free and paid editions

 ^ GitLab is an open source competitor to GitHub.
 It's very easy to set up, just a package install on most Linux distros.
-From there, you can integrate with LDAP, SAML, or another identity provider for authentication, or just use the built-in user management.
-It has lots of cool features, like the already-mentioned Git LFS support, an issue tracker, wiki hosting, a container registry, and more, but I'm gong to focus on my favorite feature...
+The free edition is good enough for most environments, including ours, the paid version adds some nice bonus features and support.
+GitLab has lots of cool features, like the already-mentioned Git LFS support, as well as an issue tracker, wiki hosting, a container registry, and more, but I'm gong to focus on my favorite feature...

 ---
 # Gitlab CI